 - Ask them what is wrong: Often, addiction is the result of significant life changes.
 Understanding what changes might have initiated your friend’s downward spiral can help you identify potential coping mechanisms that will assist in his or her treatment.

 - Discuss treatment options: Your friend may be willing to quit, yet think himself/herself incapable of doing it “cold turkey.”
-Talk about how a wide variety of personalized substance use treatment options are available and can allow him or her to get off drugs or alcohol with the supervision of treatment professionals.
+Talk about how a wide variety of personalized outpatient rehab programs are available and can allow him or her to get off drugs or alcohol with the supervision of treatment professionals.

 - Express your support: Let them know that you will ensure that he or she never feels alone during this process.